ArturN31/sentiment-analysis-update/readme.md

 # Updated version of a sentiment analysis project

-The project has been updated due to issues with external API providers.
-This version implements its APIs that perform the following:

-- Sentiment analysis on provided text.
+Client:

+- JavaScript
+- React (web framework)
+- Bootstrap (CSS framework)
+- CSS
+- React Leaflet Map
+- React Date Picker

+Server:

+- JavaScript (Node.js)
+- Express (web framework)
+- CORS middleware
+- Natural: Natural language processing library for sentiment analysis
+- Cheerio: Traversing/Manipulating of DOM - scraping article text

+# Project Motivation

+This project implements its own sentiment analysis and data retrieval functionalities due to limitations with external APIs.

+- Eliminates reliance on external APIs for sentiment analysis and data scraping.

+# Functionalities

+- News Retrieval:
-- Retrieve URLs of NYTimes Articles based on a provided theme.
+  - Retrieve URLs of New York Times articles based on a chosen theme.
+  - Retrieve URLs of New York Times articles based on a chosen month and year.
+- Web Scraping:
-- Scraping news text from NYTimes articles.
+  - Scrape the text content from retrieved New York Times articles.

-# System features
+- Sentiment Analysis:

-- Sentiment analysis of user provided text.
+  - Analyse the sentiment of user-provided text.
-- Sentiment analysis of news retrieved by chosen theme.
+  - Analyse the sentiment of news articles retrieved based on:
+    - Theme selection.
+    - Month and year selection.
+- Interactive Map:
+  - Display retrieved news articles (by month/year) as pins on a map.
+  - Clicking a pin displays a popup with the article's details.